stephengold/SkyControl/README.md

 ## Conventions

-Package names begin with `jme3utilities.`
+Package names begin with `jme3utilities.sky`

 Both the source code and the pre-built libraries are compatible with JDK 7.

-World coordinate system:
+In the default world coordinate system:

  + the `+X` axis points toward the northern horizon
  + the `+Y` axis points up (toward the zenith)
  + the `+Z` axis points toward the eastern horizon

+However these axis assignments can be overridden using `SunAndStars.setAxes()`.

 [Jump to table of contents](#toc)